 While there has been tremendous progress, alternatives are not yet available for all types of safety testing.
 There is enormous difficulty in trying to mimic the complex interactions of the body's many different organs, tissues, and cells and how an outside substance may trigger an effect in an organism – or have no effect at all.

-This does not, however, change personal care product companies’ commitment to eliminating animal testing for all components of cosmetic and personal care products.
+This does not, however, change personal care product companies’ commitment to eliminating animal testing for all components of cosmetics and personal care products.
 The industry firmly believes in the feasibility of elimination, and that ending animal testing is of benefit for all parties – consumers, animal welfare, and industry.

 In India, a national cosmetics animal testing ban was implemented in June 2014, and an import ban became effective in November 2014.

-The European Union's Cosmetics Directive provides a regulatory framework for phasing out animal testing for cosmetics.
-Beginning in September 2004, animal testing of finished cosmetic products was banned.
+The European Union's Cosmetics Regulation provides a regulatory framework for phasing out animal testing for cosmetics.
+Beginning in September 2004, animal testing of finished cosmetics products was banned.
 Subsequently, a ban on the marketing of products whose ingredients have been tested on animals for the purpose of cosmetics regulation, with the exception of tests for certain toxicological endpoints for which no alternatives existed, went into effect in March 2009.
 Finally, in March 2013, a full ban went into effect on the marketing of cosmetics whose ingredients have been tested on animals, with no exceptions.